-Research project and paper were conceived by SDW and FH.
+Author contributions.
+The research project and paper were conceived by SDW and FH.
 GLIDE code including resolution and error tracking was developed and written by FH, MF and RJ.
-Natural examples were modelled and researched by NS, TE, and RY.
+Natural examples were modelled and researched by NS, TE and RY.
 Error analysis was developed by SDW and FH.
 Models were constructed and executed by FH and NS.
-Paper was written by SDW and FH, with contributions from TE, NS, and MF.
+The paper was written by SDW and FH, with contributions from TE, NS and MF.